 ‘Let’s look out for each other’ campaign

-The first THINK!
-CYCLIST campaign aimed at adults launched in September 2012, with the central message ‘Let’s Look Out for Each Other’.
+The first THINK! cycle safety campaign aimed at adults launched in September 2012, with the central message ‘Let’s look out for each other’.
 The campaign has 2 premises:

 - cyclists and drivers share many similarities, including the fact that large numbers fall into both groups with 80% of cyclists holding a driving licence and 20% of drivers cycling at least once a month